St Mary Magdalene Academy

 St Mary Magdalene Academy is an academy on Liverpool Road, London.

 St Mary Magdalene Academy opened in 2007 and over the past decade has established itself as a high achieving North London school.

 Examination Results are consistently strong at GCSE and A Level.

+The buildings were designed by architects Feilden Clegg Bradley Studios working with structural, mechanical, electrical and civil engineers Buro Happold and Churchman Landscape Architects now Churchman Thornhill Finch.
+The main contractor was Mace Plus, a division of Mace.
+The buildings won an RIBA National award in 2009.